Skip to content

 Virus molecules

-Daniel MutchMay 16, 2020 12:21:06 AM8 min read
+Spur ReplyMay 16, 2020 12:21:06 AM8 min read

 A Signal Among Noise: a Data Scientist's Early Thoughts About COVID-19

 How fast do you pull up Snopes when you see something you suspect to be fake news?
 Whether you're a veteran fact-checker or a more recreational news-browser, most of us are aware that the news we consume each day is at best, biased, and at worst deliberately misleading.
-This article, from the data team at The Spur Group, teaches the reader how to apply principles and practices from data science to their news consumption.
+This article, from the data team at Spur Reply, teaches the reader how to apply principles and practices from data science to their news consumption.
 While we’re using COVID-19 figures and news sources to illustrate the point, the principles are applicable to any situation where you’re trying to understand what’s important, and what’s not.
 Here’s how you get the most useful information (signal) out of the very noisy daily news.

 Principle #1: Understand the context and proportionality of the data